kde12327/what-i-learned/README.md

-# what-i-studied
+# what-i-learned
-Writing what i studied
+Writing what i learned